 The Treasury owes Britain’s small businesses a staggering £84bn in backdated Research & Development (R&D) tax relief because the tax break is so poorly advertised, tax relief specialists Catax have revealed.

-Around three and a half million SMEs actively trade in the UK and 57% of them are eligible for tax credits on R&D. The policy is billed by the Government as the lifeblood of a versatile and progressive economy.
+Around three and a half million SMEs actively trade in the UK and 57% of them are eligible for tax relief on R&D. The policy is billed by the Government as the lifeblood of a versatile and progressive economy.

-However, only around 1% of SMEs have ever claimed the relief.
+However, only around 1% of SMEs have ever claimed the tax relief.
 This means approximately 1.96m SMEs – are owed money back.

 Today’s research shows the Chancellor of the Exchequer is sitting on an SME war chest worth £84.2bn – nearly twice the annual budget of the Ministry of Defence and enough to run the NHS for eight months.